ragrus-nbl/AmazonDRS/README.md

 More about authentication [here](https://developer.amazon.com/docs/dash/lwa-web-api.html) and [here](https://developer.amazon.com/docs/login-with-amazon/authorization-code-grant.html).

 **Note**: After each restart of the agent the `Refresh Token` should be passed in to the library.
-So if you don't want to go through the authentication steps again, you may save the token in the agent's persistent storage and set it with the [setRefreshToken()](TODO) method after each restart of the agent.
+So if you don't want to go through the authentication steps again, you may save the token in the agent's persistent storage and set it with the [setRefreshToken()](#setrefreshtokenrefreshtoken) method after each restart of the agent.

+### Test Orders ###

+For testing purposes Amazon DRS allows to make [test orders](https://developer.amazon.com/docs/dash/test-device-purchases.html).
+Test orders are those that made by a DRS device authenticated as a test device.
+So it is determined at the step of authentication whether the device is for testing or not.
+Due to this the [login()](#logindevicemodel-deviceserial-onauthenticated-testdevice) method has a parameter *testDevice*.
+But if you set a `Refresh Token` manually with the [setRefreshToken()](#setrefreshtokenrefreshtoken) method, only you know whether this token was obtained for testing or not and such *testDevice* parameter is not required here.

+Also, only test orders can be canceled with the [DRS API](https://developer.amazon.com/docs/dash/canceltestorder-endpoint.html).

 ### Callbacks ###